The Elevator Challenge

 You quickly think about what you might have in common.
 Where you might be able to make a connection.
 Well, the only thing you can be absolutely sure of is that you’re both human.
 And that doesn’t help at all.
 Or does it?

-So, have a go.
-Picture the scene, or roleplay it over a videocall with your colleagues.
+Have a go.
+Picture the scene, or roleplay it with your colleagues.
 The clearer you can imagine it from Felicity's point of view, the better your chances of finding language that connects.
 And if you can't turn your thinking into clear and compelling writing?
 Give us a call.
 We'd be delighted to help.